-The battle against fraud in the cryptocurrency space gained a huge boost on Tuesday, as a federal Judge has ruled that Initial Coin Offerings (ICOs) are under the United States securities laws.
+The battle against fraud in the cryptocurrency space gained a huge boost on Tuesday, as a federal judge ruled that Initial Coin Offerings (ICOs) are under United States securities laws.

 Judge Raymond Dearie made this ruling during the court hearing of Maksim Zaslavskiy’s case.
 Zaslavskiy was charged in February for allegedly being involved in two fraudulent ICOs.

-The allegations against the defendant state that he told investors that the tokens had the backings of real estate and diamonds which the prosecutors have denied.
+The allegations against the defendant state that he told investors that the tokens had the backing of real estate and diamonds, which the prosecutors have denied.

-In self-defense, Zaslavskiy stated that the tokens were not securities, putting of a claim that the existing securities laws were “unconstitutionally vague.”
+In self-defense, Zaslavskiy stated that the tokens were not securities, putting off a claim that the existing securities laws were “unconstitutionally vague.”

 “The fact that on the same floor, in the same court in Brooklyn, New York, the government is saying different things based on which agency is bringing the charge, that brings vagueness,” were the words from Mr. Zalavskiy’s legal team trying to push for the case’s dismissal.

-Judge Raymond refused to dismiss the case on Tuesday, making it clear that the jury was completely in charge of deciding if the ICO in question is a security or not.
+Judge Raymond refused to dismiss the case on Tuesday, making it clear that the jury was completely in charge of deciding whether the ICO in question was secure or not.

 ICOs Can Be Considered Securities

-The Judge went ahead to state that the ICO tokens could be considered as securities.
+The judge went ahead to state that the ICO tokens could be considered securities.

 “Per the indictment, no diamonds or real estate, or any coins, tokens, or currency of any imaginable sort, ever existed — despite promises made to investors to the contrary,” Judge Dearie said in his ruling to buttress his point.

-According to him, because an investment opportunity is termed a “virtual currency or “cryptocurrency” doesn’t automatically convert such investment – security – into a currency.
+According to him, because an investment opportunity is termed a “virtual currency” or “cryptocurrency,” it doesn’t automatically convert such investment – or security – into a currency.